JoshPaulie/boilerbot/README.md

 Simple template bot for discord.py

 ## TODO
-- Setup script
+- Setup script (In additional repo)
     - Renames bot across project
     - Optional demo commands
     - Set prefix and env variable
     - Extra commenting
-- Basic cog and command
+- Basic on_message listener cog
-- Basic on_message listener
+- Guides for getting discord token/bot
-- Guides for getting discord token
+- Ability to restart from discord (Not even sure if this is possible)

 ## End goals
 Simple boiler plate bot for discord.py with setup script